 If you are not a resident of Cecil County and are unable to visit the Office of the Clerk, you may apply using a Non-Resident Marriage Application (application instructions).
 If you are able to apply in person, this form is not necessary regardless of where you reside.

 This form must be taken to the Clerk of the Circuit Court or comparable official where you reside.
 A "comparable official" would be the public official in the State, County, or Province where you reside who issues marriage licenses or performs the same duties as the Clerk of Circuit Court in Maryland.
 A notary public's affidavit is not sufficient, since that official, although a public officer, does not perform the same duties and is not comparable to a Clerk of Court in Maryland.
-Take the Non-Resident Application Form, as well as both parties photo identification and any other supporting documentation necessary (i.e., divorce decree/death certificate if event occurred within the last year) to your local official who issues Marriage Licenses and provide them with a copy of the instructions.
+Take the completed but not signed Non-Resident Application Form, as well as both parties photo identification and any other supporting documentation necessary (i.e., divorce decree/death certificate if event occurred within the last year) to your local official who issues Marriage Licenses and provide them with a copy of the instructions.
 It is recommended that you contact the Circuit Court Clerk's Office in the county where you plan to marry as each county has different fees.
-For marriages taking place in Cecil County, once the comparable official has placed you under oath and you have signed the affidavit in the presence of that official, have that official sign at the appropriate place, and mail the form to the Circuit Court for Cecil County, Attention: Marriage, 129 East Main Street, Elkton, Maryland, 21921, with a money order or cashier's check payable to “Clerk of Court” in the amount of $30.00.
+For marriages taking place in Cecil County, once the comparable official has placed you under oath and you have signed the affidavit in the presence of that official, and the official has also signed and sealed the affidavit, mail the form to the Circuit Court for Cecil County, Attention: Marriage, 129 East Main Street, Elkton, Maryland, 21921, with a money order or cashier's check payable to “Clerk of Court” in the amount of $30.00.
 For credit card payments, please use the authorization form.
 No personal checks will be accepted.
 Please make sure you include copies of your photo identification and any necessary supporting documentation as referenced above.
 If the affidavit is not fully completed and executed properly, it will be returned to you via mail.